ecEthanCar/silver-deer/design/design-journey.md

 - Clicks through the different tabs and gets more information about course, like instructors and content
 - Yes, civic ecology lab meets expectation and quickly found course

 Task 3: You are curious about other people who have taken or are taking the online courses provided by the Civic Ecology Lab, as these online courses are offered globally.
-Where might you look to get more details about where people come from and what other people have posted for their weekly projects?
-What information do you gain from this?
-- Start at home page
+Get more details about where people come from and what other people have posted for their weekly projects.- Start at home page

 - Since this is about other people who have taken the course, navigates to courses page to see if there is a section about the people who took the course
 - None of the tabs seem to mention participants
 - Clicks on gallery page instead since it could showcase students